• Skip to primary navigation

 Spicy Sweet Potato Corn Chowder (Healthy & Vegan)

-This Spicy Sweet Potato Corn Chowder is a healthier, dairy-free twist on the classic dairy-rich dish.
-It's loaded with veggies, perfectly spiced, vegan and incredibly creamy.
+This Spicy Sweet Potato Corn Chowder is a healthier, flavour-packed twist on the classic comfort food.
+Made with a thick and creamy cashew base, it's dairy-free and vegan-friendly.

 A full bowl of hearty vegan corn chowder.